-So, again, the goal shouldn’t be to make ethical, sustainable, slow clothing cheap because clothing shouldn’t be cheap – it takes too many resources and too much skill – but we do need to make it more accessible.
+So, again, the goal shouldn’t be to make ethical, sustainable, slow clothing cheap because clothing shouldn’t be cheap – it takes too many resources and too much skill – but we need to make it more accessible.

 And for that, we must get creative as, ultimately, creativity is at the heart of sustainability.

-As a responsible retailer, getting creative vs. selling cheap means offering rental programs, payment plans, layaway, mending & tailoring services, cash and store credit for consignment, hosting clothing swaps, and more.
+As a responsible retailer, getting creative vs. cheap means offering rental programs, payment plans, layaway, mending & tailoring services, cash and store credit for consignment, hosting clothing swaps, and more.
 See our Full Circle Program.

 As a consumer, getting creative vs. buying cheap means shopping our closets, shopping secondhand, utilizing payment plans, finding rental & recycling programs, attending clothing swaps, borrowing, taking advantage of consignment programs, upcycling events, and more.

-We do NOT believe the onus is on the individual consumer – the responsibility lies firmly, and solely, at the feet of exploitative corporations.
+We do NOT believe the onus is on the individual consumer – the responsibility lies firmly and solely at the feet of exploitative corporations.

 You're doing great.

-We want to be clear that this piece is only for those with the privilege to choose where, how and when they shop.
+We want to be clear that this piece is only for those with the privilege to choose where, how, and when they shop.